andreaselia/laravel-firefly/README.md

 ### Correct Posts

 You can enable the ability to mark a post as "correct" indicating that it answers the question or is a promoted post.
+Correct posts are promoted to the top, directly under the initial post.

+**Note:** If you are enabling this on an existing install, you should make sure to run database migrations and then run the `posts:set-initial-flag` command, to bring your database up to date.
+This also introduces two new policies, `mark` and `unmark`.

 ```php
 'features' => [